redrambles/Accelerate/wp-content/plugins/simple-share-buttons-adder/readme.txt

 === Simple Share Buttons Adder ===
 Contributors: sharethis, scottstorebloom, surlyrightclick, DavidoffNeal
-Tags: share buttons, social buttons, facebook, twitter, google+, share, share links, stumble upon, linkedin, pinterest, yummly, vk
+Tags: share buttons, social buttons, facebook, twitter, google+, share, share links, stumble upon, linkedin, pinterest, yummly, vk, flattr
 Requires at least: 4.5
-Tested up to: 4.9.5
+Tested up to: 5.4.1
-Stable tag: 7.4.18
+Stable tag: 7.7.1
 License: GPLv2 or later

 A simple plugin that enables you to add share buttons to all of your posts and/or pages.